 The majority of permanent life insurance policies allow the investments within the policy to grow without worrying about annual tax payments.
 Even though there are limitations and withdrawing can decrease your death benefit, the cash value component lets you protect a large amount of money from accrual taxes inside the policy.

 Since life throws curveballs, it might become necessary to access the pot of money during your lifetime.
-People dip into their policy’s cash value for a variety of reasons, including:
+People dip into their whole life policy’s cash value for a variety of reasons, including:

 If you aren’t planning to use your cash value, it still offers peace of mind knowing that the money is there should the unforeseen happen.